Rookout/docs/docs/rules-status.md

 This can be caused by any of the following reasons:

-#### No Applications
+#### No App Instances
-You have no applications connected to the current [project](projects.md).
+You have no App Instances connected to the current [project](projects.md).
 This is common for Serverless and batch applications which are invoked on demand.

 #### Wrong Source File
 The source file you used the set the breakpoint is not loaded in any of the applications in the current [project](projects.md).